onisstudio/learning-management-system-ms4/README.md

     - Created a Procfile with 'web: gunicorn learning_management_system.wsgi:application'
     - Pushed everything to Github
     - Created a Heroku app with all the environmental variables that I'm using within the project
-    - From the Deply tab I enabled Automatic deploys
+    - From the Deploy tab I enabled Automatic deploys

 ## Credits